-an organisation run by and for people with learning difficulties to campaign for the rights of people with learning difficulties and to support Self-advocacy groups across Midlothian.
+an organisation run by and for people with learning

+difficulties to campaign for the rights of people with learning difficulties and to support Self-advocacy groups across Midlothian also Supporting Offenders with Learning Disabilities peoplefirstscotland.org/ admin@peoplefirstscotland.org www.facebook.com/profile.php?id=100077511153689 person to help them have a say in what is happening to them.
+Who Cares provide advocacy to Care Experienced young people who are looked after, away from home, and care leavers up to the age of 26.
-peoplefirstscotland.org/

-admin@peoplefirstscotland.org